buying some locally grown produce puerto rico

 locally grown produce in puerto rico

 “Man, I’m am seriously craving some kale!”
 I couldn’t believe the words I just heard spontaneously erupting from my mouth.
-Two weeks of eating out before we received our appliances had finally pushed me to the breaking point.
-I felt like an addict getting his fix after taking my first bite of the imported kale that Holly found at Edwards Food Mart in Rincón.
-(It was Holly’s delicious creamed kale by the way)
+Two weeks of eating out before we received my appliances had finally pushed me to the breaking point.
+I felt like an addict getting his fix after taking my first bite of the imported kale that I found at Edwards Food Mart in Rincón.

 Traditional Puerto Rican food is notable for it’s lack of green vegetables.
 There are plenty of starchy vegetables, legumes and even fruit, but very little in the way of green leafies and other non-starchy vegetables.
 Often the only non-starchy vegetable you’ll find on the menu is a side salad, generously called ensalada “verde, usually featuring wilted lettuce and pale, flavorless tomatoes.
-When we do happen to find non-starchy vegetables available, often the quality and freshness is not what Holly and I were generally used to in the states.
-For example, a popular and somewhat expensive restaurant near our condo serves frozen mixed vegetables(!) with an otherwise excellent main course.
+When we do happen to find non-starchy vegetables available, often the quality and freshness is not you’d generally used to in the states.
+For example, a popular and somewhat expensive restaurant near my condo serves frozen mixed vegetables(!) with an otherwise excellent main course.

-Holly and I knew we wanted to eat locally grown produce as much as possible.
+That said, I wanted to eat locally grown produce as much as possible.
 Not only is it usually cheaper because the food doesn’t have to travel as far, but it’s also generally more nutritious because it’s fresher.
-However, doing this meant we would have to make changes to the foods we were used to eating and try to find suitable locally grown replacements.
+However, doing this meant I’d have to make changes to the foods I was used to eating and try to find suitable locally grown replacements.

 With fruit this was easy.
-There is a plentiful and delicious selection of tropical fruits that we now eat in place of the apples and fresh berries that were a mainstay for us back in the states.
+There is a plentiful and delicious selection of tropical fruits that I can eat in place of the apples and fresh berries that were a mainstay back in the states.
 With vegetables this has been a bit more challenging.
-Below I go through how we’ve approached this, organized by the major vegetable types.
-Obviously, this is not a comprehensive list.
+Below I go through how I approached this, organized by the major vegetable types.
+Obviously, this is nowhere near a comprehensive list.

 Roots and Tubers

-Although they are technically fruits, we also like to use green plantains and breadfruit as a locally available starch.
-Of the other major root veggies, the only one we’ve seen grown locally is ginger.
-We have not seen locally grown carrots, radishes, turnips or beets.
+Although they are technically fruits, green plantains and breadfruit serve well as a locally available grain-free starch.
+Of the other major root veggies, the only one I’ve seen grown locally is ginger.
+I’ve not often run across locally grown carrots, radishes, turnips or beets yet.

 “Fruits”

-The locally grown “florida” type avocados are the real star here.
+The locally grown Puerto Rican avocados are the real star here.
 They are awesome.
 You can also find locally grown eggplant, cucumbers, zucchini, and pumpkin.
-Instead of the imported bell peppers we are used to from the states, we generally use the locally grown fresh cubanelle peppers which work fine as a replacement even though they are smaller and thinner.
+Instead of the using imported bell peppers from the states, you can use the locally grown fresh cubanelle peppers which work fine as a replacement even though they are smaller and thinner.
 You can usually find fresh tomatoes at one of the many farmer’s markets or roadside stands.
-We are also having better success growing them in pots on our balcony.
-As I’ve written about before, the biggest disappointment for me with this type of vegetable, is the dearth of locally grown hot peppers.
-Thankfully, our jalapeño and habanero pepper plants are doing better and better for us.
-We even have a small serrano pepper plant that is fruiting!
+As I’ve written about before, the biggest disappointment for me with this type of vegetable, is the dearth of locally grown hot peppers

 Pods

 You can find locally grown pigeon peas, okra and even green beans occasionally.
-Unfortunately, the local green beans are often stringy so we still rely on the imported ones from Sam’s Club.
+Unfortunately, the local green beans are tough and stringier so you may want to still rely on Sam’s Club for these.
 We don’t eat a lot of other legumes, so the canned or dried ones that are available are fine if we feel like having some delicious Puerto Rican style beans.

 Bulbs and Stems

 Other than onions we haven’t found much else of this type grown here.
-We have had a little success replanting imported scallions to get a second or third batch out of them.
-We rely on imported garlic and occasionally treat ourselves to imported asparagus, celery and/or leeks if they look decent.
+I used to replant scallions to get a second or third batch out of them, but have since given that up.
+You’ll likely have to rely on imports for the rest, such as garlic, asparagus, celery, and leeks.

 “Flowers”